 So named for the Namingha family, who believe deeply in giving back to the community by aiding and nurturing young artists, the Namingha Institute celebrates the region’s diverse artistry.
 Supported in part by the Philip M. Smith Trust, each year this residency provides selected art students with a challenging and stimulating environment to explore their artistic interests through various media.
 During the residency students have opportunities to work with master artists, tour MNA’s Platinum LEED Certified Easton Collection Center, and pull inspiration from the beauty and diversity of the Colorado Plateau.

-The 2022 Namingha Institute will host five student residents, each of whom will receive on-campus lodging and a stipend for any personal expenses.
+The 2024 Namingha Institute will be held April 28 to May 11.
+Student residents will receive on-campus lodging and a stipend for personal expenses.
+The Namingha Institute is open to all artists 18 years of age or older who are currently pursuing a degree in the fine arts, or who have recently completed course work in the fine arts with a college, university, or other official art institution.
 Throughout the two week residency, students will participate in classes with Master Artists Dan & Arlo Namingha on MNA’s campus.
-The Namingha Institute is open to all artists 18 years of age or older who are currently pursuing a degree in the fine arts, or who have recently completed course work in the fine arts with a college, university, or other official art institution.

 About the Master Artists